TrEnv-X: Transparently Share Serverless Execution Environments Across Different Functions and Nodes: Extending the Design to VM-Based Agent Execution

 \subsection{Browser Sharing}

 To mitigate the execution time overhead introduced by overcommitment, \systemname amortizes resource usage across multiple agents.
-Many complex agents rely on web browsers to render content or interact with websites, yet browsers are inherently memory- and CPU-intensive, often spawning multiple utility and rendering processes.
-Following the same sharing principle underlying \systemname's design, we extend resource sharing to include browser instances.
-Specifically, we allow multiple agents (e.g., 10) to concurrently share a single browser instance, with each agent operating within its own set of tabs.
-Since many browser components, such as the main process, network stack, and renderer subprocesses, can be reused or multiplexed internally, this approach reduces redundant resource usage.
+Many complex agents rely on web browsers to render content or interact with websites.
+However, browsers are inherently memory- and CPU-intensive, often spawning multiple processes and some agents even needs graphic display (i.e., headed browsers).
+Following the same sharing principle underlying \systemname's design, we extend resource sharing to include browser instances. \systemname allows multiple agents (e.g., ten) to concurrently share a single browser instance, with each agent operating within its own set of tabs.